EpfeiferNutri/Phage-plasmids/MM-GRC/DESCRIPTION_MM-GRC.md

 #### 3. Run MMseqs2 to compare protein sequences

 To assess protein-level similarity, first combine the predicted P-P protein sequences (`PP_protein_seqs.fasta`) with protein sequences from the reference P-P dataset.
 This combined file (e.g., `PP_protein_seqs_extended.fasta`) will be used as input for MMseqs2 `search` to perform all-vs-all protein sequence comparison and detect homologous proteins across putative and known P-Ps.
-For detailed MMseqs2 documentation see [REF].
 Output file from `convertalis` (e.g., `pp_protein_seqs.m8`) is processed in the next step.

 #### 4. Compute wGRR values